Survey of accounting topics related to business decisions including financial reporting, managerial accounting, and other special topics.

 The study of legal issues affecting accountants and managers.

-Accounting principles and procedures for local, state, and federal governmental units and for private nonprofit organizations.
+Accounting principles and procedures for governmental units and for private nonprofit organizations.

 Study of the principles and application of international financial reporting standards.

 Analysis of current topics, issues and practices in various areas of accounting.
 May be repeated as content varies by title.